 Brazilians don't know anything about the Wright brothers.
 To them, the inventor of the airplane is Alberto Santos Dumont!
 Specifically, note that the Wright brothers' flier was catapulted into flight.
 Santos Dumont's first flight was in a self-powered craft, and had many witnesses.
 It was also photographed.
 Since the flight took place in France, the French are also aware of this — Dumont spent many years in France constructing various types of balloons and airships, as well as the first commercially produced aircraft, the Demoiselle.

 The beautiful Dance Battler martial art Capoeira, developed in Brazil.
-In action films, if there's a Brazilian, expect him to be a capoeirista.
+In action films and games, if there's a Brazilian, expect him to be a capoeirista.

 Placing some beautiful cultural value on lateral thinking and the harmless bending of rules.
 Brazilians are fond of a mix of ingenuity and trickery known as the "jeitinho brasileiro" - the "Brazilian fix", in a non-literal translation.
 This actually saved lives during the Brazilian participation in WWII — Brazilian soldiers learned to coat their boots with newspaper and straw, preventing hypothermia, while soldiers of other countries paid much more for (or went without) special equipment that delivered much less.
 The figure of the '40s "Malandro" (Scoundrel) is romanticized in several works (even by Disney; José Carioca was originally a representation of this specific subculture) and, in the few Brazilian works that have a law enforcement agent as the protagonist, pretty much none is a By-the-Book Cop.